IOS 14: Safari

 Safari, the default web browser in iOS, gained the ability to monitor passwords for data breaches and generate privacy reports for trackers on websites.
 Major improvements were made to JavaScript performance.

 A web page translation tool has been added to Safari in seven languages: English, Spanish, Simplified Chinese, French, German, Russian and Brazilian Portuguese.
 This feature was only available in the United States and Canada at launch, but has started rolling out to more countries since then.

 Translate

 Introduced in iOS 14, the stock Translate app allows users to translate voice and text between 11 languages: English, Spanish, Mandarin Chinese, Japanese, Korean, Russian, German, French, Italian, Brazilian Portuguese, and Arabic.
 When rotated to landscape view, the app features an "attention mode", making it easier for someone to read a translation.
 It can be used during verbal conversations between speakers of different languages.
 The Translate app can auto-detect which of the two chosen languages is being spoken and convert it to the other language.

 Improvements made to translation are integrated with Siri, and pages may be translated inline in Safari.

 Supported devices

-All the devices that supported iOS 13 also support iOS 14.
+All iPhones and iPod Touches that support iOS 13 also support iOS 14.